-Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Registration Statement on Form S-1 to be signed on its behalf by the undersigned, thereunto duly authorized in the City of Lordstown, State of Ohio, on July 30, 2021.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Post-effective Amendment No. 1 to the Registration Statement on Form S-1 to be signed on its behalf by the undersigned, thereunto duly authorized in the City of Lordstown, State of Ohio, on June 10, 2021.

-/s/ Angela Strand
+/s/ Stephen S. Burns